Small field models with gravitational wave signature supported by CMB data: Introduction

 Recent years have shown an increase in cosmological observational data, largely due to the Planck mission \cite{Ade:2015xua}, and the searches for primordial gravitational waves (GW) signal in the cosmic microwave background (CMB) by terrestrial experiments such as BICEP2 and the Keck Array \cite{Ade:2014xna,Ade:2015fwj}.
 Inflation \cite{Starobinsky:1979ty,Guth:1980zm,Linde:1981mu,Albrecht:1982wi} is widely accepted as a probable model for the origin of our universe, one of the hallmarks of which is the production of GW (for example \cite{Starobinsky:1979ty,Rubakov:1982df}).

-Over the years the sensitivity for detecting GW in the CMB has improved constantly.
-The constraints on the tensor-to-scalar ratio $r$ were significantly tightened \cite{Komatsu:2008hk,Ade:2014xna,Ade:2015fwj,Hinshaw:2012aka,Ade:2013zuv,Ade:2015xua,Ade:2015tva} and it is expected that a sensitivity level of $r\lesssim 0.03$ to be reached in the near future \cite{Ahmed:2014ixy}.
-Furthermore one can optimistically expect the next decade to yield measurements of $r\lesssim 0.001$ or better possibly \cite{Amendola:2016saw}.
-Hand in hand with this recent influx of observations, constant headway is made in the model building front, as some models become less probable, while others gain dominance.
+Sensitivity for detecting GW in the CMB have, over the years, improved constantly.
+Constraints on the tensor-to-scalar ratio $r$ were tightened \cite{Komatsu:2008hk,Ade:2014xna,Ade:2015fwj,Hinshaw:2012aka,Ade:2013zuv,Ade:2015xua,Ade:2015tva} and it is expected that a sensitivity level of $r\lesssim 0.03$ be reached in the near future \cite{Ahmed:2014ixy}.
+Furthermore one can optimistically expect the next decade to yield measurements of $r\lesssim 0.001$ or better \cite{Amendola:2016saw}.
+Constant headway is also made in the model building front, as some models become less probable, while others gain dominance.

-We study a class of models that were proposed by Ben-Dayan \& Brustein \cite{BenDayan:2009kv}, which sport, along with the ability to conform to known observable quantities such as the primordial power spectrum (PPS) scalar index ($n_{s}$), and its running ($n_{run}$), the possibility of generating appreciable amplitude of GW signal.
+We study a class of models that were proposed by Ben-Dayan \& Brustein \cite{BenDayan:2009kv}.
+These models sport, along with the ability to conform to known observable quantities such as the primordial power spectrum (PPS) scalar index ($n_{s}$), and its running ($n_{\text{ {run}}}$), the generation of appreciable amplitude of GW signal.
 This type of models appear in many fundamental physics frameworks, such as effective field theory, supergravity and string theory.
-Later, a general discussion followed regarding small field models and the possibility of GW generation \cite{Hotchkiss:2011gz,Antusch:2014cpa,Garcia-Bellido:2014wfa}.
+A discussion regarding small field models and the possibility of GW generation \cite{Hotchkiss:2011gz,Antusch:2014cpa,Garcia-Bellido:2014wfa} soon followed.
 In these models, high values of $r$ in the CMB are generally associated with a scale dependence of the scalar power spectrum.
-We study the models proposed by Ben-Dayan \& Brustein numerically.
-For each model, we solve the background eqautions and the MS equations \cite{Mukhanov:1981xt, Sasaki:1983kd, Mukhanov:1985rz} to obtain a primordial power spectrum.
-This process is then applied to a large sample of models and allows us to numerically study the dependence of the cosmological parameters on the potential parameters with accuracy well below one percent.
+We study the models proposed by Ben-Dayan \& Brustein using exact calculations.
+For each model, we solve the background eqautions and the Mukhanov-Sassaki (MS) equations \cite{Mukhanov:1981xt,Sasaki:1983kd,Mukhanov:1985rz} to obtain a primordial power spectrum.
+This process is applied to a large sample of models and allows us to study the dependence of cosmological parameters on the potential parameters with unprecedented accuracy.